 Raicilla is a distilled spirit from the Western part of the State of Jalisco in Mexico.
 It's one of the lesser known alcoholic beverages made in Mexico, but might actually be the older brother of the world-famous Tequila.

-Name means small root (raicilla) and is actually distilled from the fermented juices of a maguey plant or agave.
-There are more than 200 species of these plants, in the case of Tequila you can only use one, the blue agave, for Mezcal you can use one of 14 species and for Raicilla, two species are used, the so called, lechuguilla agaves, "pata de mula" (mule foot), or "agaves raicilleros" of the species (Agave inaequidens) and (Agave maximiliana).
+The name means small root (Raicilla) and is actually distilled from the fermented juices of a maguey plant or agave.
+There are more than 200 species of these plants, in the case of Tequila you can only use one, the blue agave, for Mezcal you can use one of 14 species and for Raicilla, two species are used, the so-called, lechuguilla agaves, "pata de mula" (mule foot), or "agaves raicilleros" of the species (Agave inaequidens) and (Agave maximiliana).

 They are smaller than the agave used for Tequila and pulque and weigh 25kg (55 lb) as a "piña" (pineapple).
 Some also mention the (Agave valenciana) as a source for Raicilla, but it has been protected because it's an endangered species, so it is no longer used.

 Raicilla has been enjoyed since the XVI century and first distilled in the early XVII century, the drink of choice for miners that worked in the mountain towns of the Sierra Madre in the Western part of Jalisco.
 It has a harsh, unique taste and though officially a mezcal, was renamed to Raicilla so it could avoid being taxed and restricted by the Colonial government.

 Mostly considered moonshine mezcal, in recent years producers have organized themselves and have started producing legal varieties and brands that are now sold in the Mexican market.